To-jak/NLP-practical-work/README.md

 Construction and training of a simple deep language model with PyTorch library.

 ## Dynamic Time Wrapping for Speech Recognition
+Implementing and evaluation of DTW algorithm to recognize short word pronunciations.

 ## TF-IDF based keyword extractor